25-28 June 2026 | Bologna, Italy

 15:15–15:45 Advances in Thoracic Interventional Radiology – Seth Vatsky (USA)

-Cochairs: Renato Cutrera (Italy), Gustavo Nino (USA), Jean-Paul Praud (Canada), Aroonwan Preutthipan (Thailand), Joel Reiter (Israel)
+Cochairs: Gustavo Nino (USA), Martino Pavone (Italy), Jean-Paul Praud (Canada), Aroonwan Preutthipan (Thailand), Joel Reiter (Israel)

 Morning Session